The US Army Soldier of WWII was a well-equipped soldier with high quality equipment.

 - Originals are still plentiful, and, tending to be made out of steel, quite durable.
 However, see the above note on potential lead contamination for the “horizontal seam” canteens.

-Recommended vendors for pouches:
+Recommended vendors for covers:

 First Aid Pouch – M1928 or M1942